umrover/mrover-esw/docs/info/communication-protocols/index.md

 Now in sections **3.1** and **3.2**, you can make changes to the nominal and data sample point percentages.
 Any percentage from 50% to 90% is acceptable.
-Many automotive applications use a value around 87.5% for nominal and around 70% - 80% for data.
+Many automotive applications use a value around 87.5% for nominal and around 70% to 80% for data.

 Finally, scroll down to **4.
 Individual Bus Timing Parameters** and you will see the values for the bit timing parameters.
 You may also modify the prescaler (the data prescaler must be equal to 1 or